-The exclusive five-star Argentario Golf Resort & Spa is set on the Monte Argentario promontory which was once an island but is now connected to mainland Tuscany by three causeways that in turn form two lagoons.
+The exclusive five-star Argentario Golf & Wellness Resort is set on the Monte Argentario promontory which was once an island but is now connected to mainland Tuscany by three causeways that in turn form two lagoons.

 Set in the heart of Tuscany, Poggio dei Medici Golf Club is the quintessential gem.
 Host to the Ladies Italian Open from 1999 to 2003.